-When there's a bug going around your community or your office, it's often spread by touch.
 From an infected person's hand, viruses or bacteria spread to computer keyboards, light switches, doorknobs, the break room refrigerator and microwave, and lots of other surfaces.
 The Centers for Disease Control and Prevention recommends using hand sanitizer as a simple and effective way to help break the chain of transmission.
 Wall-mounted dispensers — touchless models in particular — can go anywhere you have a wall, a corner or a sturdy cubicle.
 Free-standing dispensers are affordable and can suit large, open spaces such as foyers or reception areas.
 Consider keeping a supply of individual bottles on hand for any odd locations where a dispenser won't fit.

 Work Up a Lather

 Hand sanitizers work well as a complement to hand washing, but not as an outright substitution.
 The skin's natural oils, grease from food, and soil or residues from tools or office equipment can all provide hiding places for bacteria or viruses.
 Scrubbing with plenty of hot, soapy water removes those havens from the skin, as well as the pathogens themselves.
 Your local health authority may be able to provide printed or downloadable posters to go alongside your washroom sinks, explaining the correct procedure for hand washing.
 Proper hygiene requires 20 seconds of scrubbing, which is longer than you might think.
 Consider investing in a hand soap that won't dry your staffers' skin.